peterot/homebridge-hue-power-sensor/README.md

 ]
 ```

+### Power Sensors

+By default the plugin creates a new sensor for each light attached to each of the linked bridges.
+The sensor will appear as a new Contact Sensor with the name `[bulb name] Power Sensor`.
+Contact Sensor is used as it is the simplest of the standard sensor types.

+Each new sensor is 'open' when the associated light is both on and reachable (i.e. powered).
+The sensor is 'closed' if the light is either off or unreachable (i.e. powered down).

+The sensor state is updated every second.
+However, the Hue bridge can take several seconds to update the reachable state for a connected accessory so there can be an annoying delay before changes are detected and correctly reflected.

 ### Advanced Client configuration
 You may also pass advanced options to the Huejay clients.
 Read the [Huejay documentation](https://github.com/sqmk/huejay#client-usage) for more information about the settings.